lucidrains/voicebox-pytorch/README.md

 In this work, we will use rotary embeddings.
 The authors seem unaware that ALiBi cannot be straightforwardly used for bidirectional models.

+The paper also addresses the issue with time embedding incorrectly subjected to relative distances (they concat the time embedding along the frame dimension of the audio tokens).
+This repository will use adaptive normalization, as applied successfully in <a href="https://arxiv.org/abs/2211.07292">Paella</a>

 ## Appreciation

 - <a href="https://stability.ai/">StabilityAI</a> for the generous sponsorship, as well as my other sponsors, for affording me the independence to open source artificial intelligence.